equinor/subscript/README.md

 * PEP8 is the rule for naming of files, functions, classes, etc.
   * Convert old code from camelCase style to snake_style unless "impossible"...
   * Keep old script names were camelCase as both camelCase (for backward compatibility) and snake_case
   * The latter will be done by entry points pointing to same script, see e.g. csvStack/csv_stack in setup.py
   * Be compliant
-  * Excpetion is maximum width 88 instead of PEP8's 79; as 88 is the black default
+  * Exception is maximum width 88 instead of PEP8's 79; as 88 is the `black` default

 * Use the black formatter to format your code
   * `pip install black`